gufett0/ZK-KYC-DSIG/README.md

 It will create the inputs for the contract call.

 **Note**: The contract allow users to securely deposit ETH, verify their identity using ZK-SNARK proofs, check the verification status and withdraw ETH after a successful verification.

+#### 4. Generating a CA certificate and signing a file for testing

+> npm run test:create

 ---